 We diffuse essential oils for many reasons.
 Diffusing helps us celebrate the season.
 Essential oils can clear our mind or brighten our day.
 Sometimes we just want the house to smell sweet, warm, and inviting.
+These 7 Amazing Purifying Diffuser Blend Recipes will purify the air, cleanse the atmosphere, and refresh your mind.

 As the holidays roll around, there are lots of parties, checklists, people to meet with, and even guests to host in your home.
 This can lead to a frazzled mind and a home that feels less than peaceful.
 So you might decide to use your diffuser to purify the air, cleanse the atmosphere, or refresh your mind.